 There’s a good choice of accommodation near the nudist beaches on Plakias, these are the ones you should check before booking a room in the area.

-- Kalypso Cretan Village Resort and Spa has its own private, secluded shore on the beach of Karavos overlooking the Libyan Sea.
+- Lamon Hotel is close to the main sandy beach of Plakias.
+The structure has great reviews.
+Kalypso Cretan Village Resort and Spa has its private shore on the beach of Karavos overlooking the Libyan Sea.

 Red Beach (Matala)

-- There’s just one taverna/beach bar but the beach is pretty much unorganized
+Characteristics: Sandy beach – There’s one beach bar but the organization is basic.

-Red Beach has often been placed as one of the best naturist beaches in the world.
-Since it’s fairly hard to access (only by means of hiking or by boat from the popular Matala Beach), it still preserves a rather isolated spirit.
+Red Beach has often been named one of the best naturist beaches in the world.
+Since it’s fairly hard to access (only by hiking or by boat from the popular Matala Beach), it still preserves a relatively isolated spirit.

-This secluded beach has stunning reddish fine sand and it’s completely protected by impressive tall rocks that surround the beach and create a magnificent underwater scenario with caves ideal for snorkeling and exploring with a canoe.
+This secluded beach has stunning fine red sand, and it’s completely protected by impressive tall rocks that surround the beach and create a magnificent underwater scenario ideal for snorkeling and exploring with a canoe.

-Where to Stay close to nudist Red Beach, close to Matala, Crete
+Where to Stay Close to Matala and the Red Beach, Crete

 Sarandaris Coves (Hersonissos)

-- Sand mixed with small pebbles, rocky coves
+Characteristics: Sand mixed with small pebbles, rocky coves – Organized beach.

 Where to Stay in Hersonissos, Crete